 Your real estate agent is the person entrusted – yes, we’re using the word trust here – with helping you attract a premium price and guiding you through a pivotal milestone in your life.
 Without a doubt, they should be well trained, qualified, and professional.
 They should also be enthusiastic about property, particularly your property, and be able to back their claims with evidence, such as their recent sales, be transparent about their methods, and see you as a partner, not just another listing.

-Your real estate agent should be able to provide you with a marketing plan that includes precisely the type of buyer they anticipate will be ready to pay good money for your property.
-This is not a matter of covering bases: a sign out the front, listing on the usual real estate website, posts on social media accounts.
+Your agent should be able to provide you with a marketing strategy that enables you to get in touch with precisely the type of buyer they anticipate will be ready to pay good money for your property.
+This is not a matter of covering bases: a sign out the front, listing on the usual real estate websites, posts on social media accounts.
 Ask them who they are targeting and how.
-In the world of digital marketing, broad exposure might seem impressive, but a more important metric is how many of those people who’ve seen your ads are people ready to make an offer.
+In the world of digital marketing, broad exposure might seem impressive, but a more important metric is how many of those people who’ve seen your ads show up and are people ready to make an offer.

 Liveability, not lived in